Many people find it difficult to get active and stay active. A lack of energy is a common reason why.

 If you want to take a pre-workout supplement, you can buy one pre-made or make one yourself.
 Here’s what you need to know about each approach.

-Most pre-workout supplements you’ll find in stores or online contain many ingredients.
+But most of the pre-workout supplements you’ll find contain many ingredients.

 While different brands may list the same ingredients, they may contain different dosages of each.